azhou4/ps70/week3.md

 ![Third version](assets/hand-frame.gif)

 Because of the way my sculpture is built, all of the embellishments I added had to be light.
-The structure was already wobbly, adding heavy objects wouldn't help.
+The structure was already wobbly and so adding heavy objects wouldn't help.
 I also needed to add equal weight to both sides so the weight would be balanced.
 I found two little koalas and had them cling to each side.

 Complete!
 I fiddled with the overall structure to center it a bit more to minimize wobbly-ness.

 ![Last rendition](assets/carousel.gif)

-I'm not sure what I build.
+I'm not sure what I built.
 Maybe a carousel or something you'd find on a playground?
-This assignment really taught me how a little can go a long way.
-The ability to connect and run a motor opens up so many possibilities and so many things I can build.
+In any case, this assignment really taught me how a little can go a long way.
+The ability to connect and run a motor opens up so many possibilities and so many things I can build!